 The materiality, form and siting are all intrinsically connected to the local condition.
 The economical shed roof is inspired by local fishing sheds and shanties spread along the Nova Scotia coastline.
 The roof framing spans the exterior walls, making for the most economical and efficient roof form.
 The low-end of the roof faces towards the main road and public realm as a modest gesture, providing for a comfortable human scale at the narratives introduction.

-LOCATION: Undisclosed Location, Nova Scotia
+LOCATION: Yarmouth, Nova Scotia

 DESIGN: Omar Gandhi, Jeff Shaw